telerik/fiddler-everywhere-docs/introduction.md

 * [Get Started with Fiddler Everywhere on macOS]({% slug first_steps_macos %})
 * [Get Started with Fiddler Everywhere on Linux]({% slug first_steps_linux %})

-### Styling Settings

-Fiddler Everywhere delivers a modern, intuitive UI and a set of popular themes.
-[Read more about modifying the appearance of the Fiddler web-debugging tool...]({% slug themes-settings-submenu %})

-## Fiddler Everywhere on Mobile
+### Fiddler Everywhere on Mobile

 Fiddler Everywhere enables you to also capture and inspect traffic on devices running on iOS and Android.

 * [Capturing and inspecting traffic on iOS]({% slug capture-mobile-ios-traffic %})
 * [Capturing and inspecting traffic on Android]({% slug capture-mobile-android-traffic %})

+### Styling Options

+Fiddler Everywhere delivers a modern, intuitive UI and a set of popular themes.
+[Read more about modifying the appearance of the Fiddler web-debugging tool...]({% slug themes-settings-submenu %})

 ## Trial Version and Commercial License